GautamBatta73/SidGautam/Versions/Prog_Language/Documentation/readme.md

 <br>

-## Built-In/Native Functions
+## Built-In/Native Functions & Values
-SidGautamScript provides a lot of built-in native functions that assist with the writing of code.
+SidGautamScript provides a lot of built-in native functions and values that assist with the writing of code.
 They are basically global constants and can not be overwritten.
 <br>
-These functions are built straight into the runtime environment and do not need to be imported to be called.
+These functions and values are built straight into the runtime environment and do not need to be imported to be used.

 <br>